-The University of Aberdeen is among the UK's top research universities, as noted in the latest Research Assessment Exercise (RAE 2008) - a year long independent evaluation of the quality of research undertaken across Britain's universities.
+The University of Aberdeen is among the UK's top research universities, as noted in the 2008 Research Assessment Exercise (RAE 2008) - an independent evaluation of the quality of research undertaken across Britain's universities.
 The University provides a set of web pages that describe the University or Aberdeen and why students should consider studying in Aberdeen's world-leading research environment.

 This page contains the following sections:

 The group has an excellent record in developing new techniques, piloting applications of leading-edge solutions, publishing technical articles and a firm commitment to advancing open standards.

 The group's laboratories are on the 2nd floor of the West Wing of the Fraser Noble building.
 It comprises a suite of 4 research laboratories, a test of reaching/research laboratories and a small purpose-built project workshop with access to test facilities.
 These facilities were complete refurbished in 2012 as a part of a £4M investment to create a state of the art teaching an research environment.